-- f) The University requires that you record and confirm the outcomes of your supervisory meetings, via your ePortfolio. - g) In addition to e) above, if you are a Student Visa holder you should continue to record and confirm the outcomes of your regular supervisory meetings, via ePortfolio, while under examination through to completion of your studies, as a condition of your visa sponsorship. - h) You should maintain a record of your personal skills development throughout your studies and submit this annually to your Annual Progress Review Panel as evidence of your development; - i) You should submit an Annual Progress Review report and evidence of achievement as specified by your Academic Unit/Faculty Postgraduate Research Committee on an annual basis, via ePortfolio.
-You may also be required to make a project presentation, submit a piece of work or to attend a viva as prescribed by the Academic Unit. - 20.
-Your Supervisory Team will submit an annual report via ePortfolio concerning the progress of your research, until you have submitted your thesis for examination. - 21.
-Your Academic Unit will appoint an impartial Annual Progress Review Panel for you which will review your progress annually, via ePortfolio, until you have submitted your thesis for examination.
+- i) You should maintain a record of your personal skills development throughout your studies and submit this annually to your Annual Progress Review Panel as evidence of your development; - 20.
+Your Supervisory Team will submit an annual report via the PGR Code of Practice System concerning the progress of your research, until you have submitted your thesis for examination. - 21.
+Your Academic Unit will appoint an impartial Annual Progress Review Panel which will review your progress annually, via the PGR Code of Practice System, until you have submitted your thesis for examination.
 The Annual Progress Review Panel will consider your report and any other submitted material, along with the Supervisory Team report. - 22.
-Your Annual Progress Review Panel will make a report to the Dean of Postgraduate Studies, via ePortfolio, which will include any detailed feedback that they wish to provide to you and your Supervisory Team.
+Your Annual Progress Review Panel will make a report to the Dean of Postgraduate Studies, , which will include any detailed feedback that they wish to provide to you and your Supervisory Team.
 In addition to the report, the Annual Progress Review Panel is also required to make a progress recommendation to the Dean of Postgraduate Studies in relation to your continued progress on your programme.
-The following progress recommendations are available: - Proceed that your performance is satisfactory and you can proceed to the next stage;
+The following progress recommendations are available: - Proceed that your performance is satisfactory and you can proceed to the next stage; - ii.

-- ii.
 Proceed with Concerns the Annual Progress Review Panel has some concerns, which you and your Supervisory Team should note, however your overall performance is satisfactory and you can proceed to the next stage; - iii.
-Re-Assessment that your performance is unsatisfactory and that a further progress review should be held normally within two months (four months for part-time students) to determine whether progress on the programme will be recommended: - iv.
-Downgrade to MPhil (for Doctor of Philosophy and Doctor of Philosophy (Integrated) students only) that your performance is unsatisfactory and that a submission for a Master of Philosophy examination is recommended instead of a submission for a Doctor of Philosophy examination:
+Re-Assessment that your performance is unsatisfactory and that a further progress review should be held normally within two months (four months for part-time students) to determine whether progress on the programme will be recommended;

+iv.
+Downgrade to MPhil (for Doctor of Philosophy and Doctor of Philosophy (Integrated) students only) - that your performance is unsatisfactory and that a submission for a Master of Philosophy examination is recommended instead of a submission for a Doctor of Philosophy examination: